peterson-tim-j/HydroSight/README.md

 ## Contributing

+_HydroSight_ is an ongoing research project and that depends upon [your support](https://github.com/peterson-tim-j/HydroSight/wiki/Support#giving-support-to-hydrosight).
+Two easy ways to support us are:
+1. Give us a GitHub ⭐.
-_HydroSight_ is an ongoing research project and its funding depends upon evidence of impact.
-To help us demonstrate impact please ensure you cite the relevant papers (using the "Cite Project" option within the GUI).
+2. Cite the relevant papers (using the "Cite Project" option within the GUI).

-And, if _HydroSight_ doesn't do what you need then please consider (i) writing and sharing your own module by extending existing class definitions, (ii) or getting in touch to discuss collaborations.
+And, if _HydroSight_ doesn't do what you need then [Support](https://github.com/peterson-tim-j/HydroSight/wiki/Support#giving-support-to-hydrosight) gives more options.